okuramasafumi/alba/README.md

 Alba provides a small set of DSL to define your serialization logic.
 It also provides methods you can override to alter and filter serialized hash so that you have full control over the result.

-### Maintainable
+### Maintained

-Alba is well maintained and adds features quickly.
+Alba is well-maintained and adds features quickly.
 [Coverage Status](https://coveralls.io/github/okuramasafumi/alba?branch=master) and [CodeClimate Maintainability](https://codeclimate.com/github/okuramasafumi/alba/maintainability) show the code base is quite healthy.

 ## Installation